iambald/iambald.github.io/projects.md

 [![MiniPlay]({{site.url}}/assets/miniplay.png)](https://chrome.google.com/webstore/detail/miniplay/dfddfiedihbijfeacjamchlliogmjjnd)

-MiniPlay is a Chrome extension that adds a miniplayer popup and global keyboard shortcuts to various streaming music players.
+MiniPlay is a Chrome extension that adds a miniplayer popup and global keyboard shortcuts to popular streaming music players like Spotify and Google Play Music.
 It also (optionally) provides Last.fm scrobbling and rich notifications.

 ## [espresso](https://jczhang.github.io/espresso)